The Stay at Home Dad

 A man, depressed, sat with a cartoon poop.

 Years prior to any diagnosis, I was watching the Sopranos with a nurse on the night shift in a specialised nursing home—everyone was in bed.
-Tony Soprano was the main character, a mafia boss from New Jersey.
+Tony Soprano was compelling to watch, a great main character, a mafia boss from New Jersey.
 He has no choice but to do that job.
 His criminal life was scary to say the least, but Tony, this tough mobster, was medically depressed; sadness and anxiety messed with his kingpinning, he decided to hide it.
 Rumours of his depression, pills, instability, involvement from a psychiatrist could have gotten him killed.
 This show, resonated my past, except the crime part, obviously!
 Tony Soprano was relatable, given the stigma many of us once faced regardless of background, power or status.

 Tony Soprano